What you need to know

 - Think about your diet and what you're eating, some foods close to bed time can make it harder to fall asleep

-- If you're struggling to sleep after a few nights speak to your school nurse for some advice and support
+- If you're struggling to sleep after a few nights speak to your public health nurse for some advice and support